feedhenry/fh-android-sdk/README.md

 To use the Android SDK with your app, you'll need to do the following:

-* Add fh-android-sdk.jar file to your application's build path in Eclipse
+* Add fh-android-sdk.jar file to your application's libs directory.
+The ADT tool should automatically add the jar file to the project's build path.
 * Create a file called *fh.properties* in your application's *assets* directory.
 This file should contain the following properties:
   * **apiurl** - this is the base SDK URL, by default this is *http://apps.feedhenry.com- change this if your app lives on another domain.
   * **domain** - the domain is a shortened version of the apiurl - it's name which proceeds *.feedhenry.com* (e.g. the domain for http://**apps**.feedhenry.com is **apps**)
   * **app** - this is the app's identifier.
 It can be obtained by logging into the Studio, check the app details or use FHC
+* Add internet permissions in the application's AndroidManifest.xml file

-  * With these configured, you can now make Cloud action calls with the FeedHenry Android SDK.
+With these configured, you can now make Cloud action calls with the FeedHenry Android SDK.
 Examples of Cloud calls are included in the SDK, as well as below.

 ### Examples